Providence Cancer Institute Orange County

 - Ductal carcinoma in situ (DCIS): This is a non- or pre-invasive cancer that is still confined to the milk ducts, but that may become invasive.

 - Infiltrating lobular carcinoma (ILC): Another common form of breast cancer, this type begins in the lining of the milk-producing glands and grows into the breast tissue.
-Without treatment, it can spread outside of the breast.
+Without treatment, it can spread outside the breast.

 - Lobular carcinoma in situ (LCIS): These abnormal cells, confined to the milk glands, are not technically considered cancer and don’t typically become invasive.
 However, they do increase the risk of developing cancer in either breast in the future.